ebarczynski/ai-development-monitor/vscode-extension/README.md

 ## Features

 - Intercepts and evaluates GitHub Copilot suggestions
+- Integrates with GitHub Copilot Chat to capture conversations and extract relevant context
+- Implements intelligent duplicate detection to prevent excessive logging of suggestions
 - Analyzes suggestions for potential hallucinations, inconsistencies, and recursive behaviors
 - Provides visual feedback on suggestion quality with risk scores
 - Allows you to accept or reject suggestions based on AI analysis